-There are four more versions on the Air to come – including Lucid’s answer to the Tesla Model S Plaid – but for now let’s dive into our time behind the wheel of the 1,100bhp-plus Dream Edition Performance.
+There are several more versions on the Air to come – including Lucid’s answer to the Tesla Model S Plaid – but for now let’s dive into our time behind the wheel of the 1,100bhp-plus Dream Edition Performance.
 In ‘Smooth’ driving mode, the steering lacks a little feedback, but it’s light, making the car feel easy to place and manoeuvrable.
 Switch to ‘Swift’ and the Air becomes more engaging, but it’s only in full-fat ‘Sprint’ mode that you get that 1,111bhp hit.
 This is where the two-tonne saloon feels Bugatti-fast: powerful but effortless.

 Then there's what’s under the striking bodywork.
 The Lucid Air uses a bespoke platform and a 900-volt charging system, making it the first production model capable of charging at more than 300kW.
 Plug the Air into a 350kW ultra-rapid point and you can add up to 300 miles of range in 20 minutes.
 This is one of the few EVs that delivers flexibility when it comes to both range and charging.